 After yesterdays worst Movies of 2017 lies to the focus now on the best.
 I have to mention here that since my local cinemas don’t show all the movies in English or sometimes just for a short period of time (some movies don’t even make it at all) I haven’t seen ALL the movies I wanted to see, plus time is another issue.
 Some Movies I’ve yet to see are Lady Bird (from which I’ve heard excellent things), The Shape of Water (DelToro seems to have delivered a masterpiece here), Three Billboards Outside Ebbing, Missouri (Looks to be my kind of movie), Mudboud (Is on Netflix but didn’t have the time yet) and Mother (I might squeeze that one in if I catch it in the last two days of this year).
-And once again, this is my list, it’s not supposed to be a definite list of what was good in 2017, just a list of Movies I’ve really enjoyed.
+And once again, this is my list, it’s not supposed to be a definitive list of what was good in 2017, just a list of movies I’ve really enjoyed.

-So here are my best seen Movies of 2017, counting down from 10:
+So here are my best-seen Movies of 2017, counting down from 10:

 10. Spiderman Homecoming

-First I wasn’t that enthusiastic for a yet another new Spiderman Movie (even though his short appearance in Captain America Civil War was outstanding) since the last two movies where kinda shit.
-So I didn’t see it in theatres but at home and I was really surprised how good it is.
+First I wasn’t that enthusiastic for yet another new Spiderman Movie (even though his short appearance in Captain America Civil War was outstanding) since the last two movies were kinda shit.
+So I didn’t see it in theatres but at home and I was really surprised by how good it is.
 The villain was excellent, the movie was fun, charming and the stakes were more personal and less ‘World Ending’ which was fitting to this high school Spiderman.

 9. Thor Ragnarok

 What a change of style for a Thor Movie.
-Were the first two rather serious with some humor is the third a flat-out comedy and finally made Thor (and not Loki) the star of the Movie.
+Were the first two rather serious with some humor is the third a flat-out comedy and finally made Thor (and not Loki) the star of the Movie?
 Sure the Movie suffers from the usual Marvel Villain issue but everything else is just hilarious to watch.
-I’ve had such an awesome time, just wish they’ve kept Hulks involvement a secret, that would have been such a nice surprise.
+I’ve had such an awesome time, just wish they’ve kept Hulk's involvement a secret, that would have been such a nice surprise.